kazhang123/pathfinding-visualizer/README.md

 ### **_Features:_**

 - Click and drag to add walls, move start and end nodes, and make unique mazes
-- Visualize how various search algorithms traverse the custom maze, including BFS, DFS, Dijkstra's, and A\* Search
+- Visualize how various search algorithms traverse the custom maze, including BFS, DFS, Dijkstra's, A\* Search, and Greedy Best First Search
 - Observe and compare the traversal patterns, the time spent searching, and the path found by each algorithm
+- Use the 'Add Weights' button to click and drag to add a weight of 5 to certain nodes.
+Adding a weight means that there will be a cost of 5 to travel from a neighbouring node to a weighted node, compared to the cost of 1 for non-weighted nodes.
+  - Note that weights are not be considered in pathfinding for unweighted algorithms (BFS and DFS)!

 ### Algorithms: